almarklein/asgineer/README.md

 return 'hello'
 ```

-The body of an http response is always binary.
+The body of an HTTP response is always binary.
 In asgish the body can be:

 * `bytes`: is passed unchanged.
 * `str`: is encoded and the `content-type` header is set to `text/plain`.